 The VSX-6153-V2 PC/104 family of embedded controller is designed with backward compatibility

-EMAC works to offer a full featured Windows XP Embedded Build for each of our x86 CPU based board and can add XPE to virtually any PC Compatible SBCs or SIB Emebedded Servers.
-While also offering the ability to provide a customized build that is desiged to meet the needs of the customer's target system only.
+EMAC works to offer a full featured Windows Embedded Standard 2009 Build for each of our x86 CPU based board and can add WES09 to Most of the PC Compatible SBCs or SIB Emebedded Servers supported.
+While also offering the ability to provide a reduced size customized build that is desiged to meet the needs of the customer's target system only.

-Windows XP Embedded is the componentized version of the leading desktop operating system, enabling rapid development of the most reliable and full-featured connected devices.
+Windows Embedded Standard 2009 is the componentized version of Windows XP, a leading desktop operating system, enabling rapid development of the most reliable and full-featured connected devices.
 Based on the same binaries as Windows XP Professional, Windows XP Embedded (XPE) enables embedded developers to individually select only the rich features they need for customized, reduced-footprint embedded devices.
 Click here for the differences between XP Pro and XPE.

 Building upon the proven code base of Windows 2000, Windows XP Embedded delivers industry-leading reliability, security, and performance along with the latest multimedia Web browsing capabilities, and device support.
 Windows XP Embedded also incorporates the latest embedded-enabling capabilities such as headless support and flexible boot and storage options.
 In addition, Windows XP Embedded contains a completely redesigned tool set, called Windows Embedded Studio, which enables developers to rapidly configure, build, and deploy smart designs.

 Windows® XP Embedded is built on upon the proven code base of Windows XP, which features a 32-bit computing architecture and a fully protected memory model.
 Key reliability, security, and performance features include Device Driver Rollback, a pre-emptive Multi-tasking Architecture, and Encrypting File System (EFS) with Multi-user Support.